 TMJ Treatment FAQs

 Does TMJ cause your headaches or jaw pain?
 Learn more about the condition by reading the answers to these frequently asked questions.

 TMJ disorders occur for many different reasons.
 Many patients develop TMJ disorders after years of leaving their teeth grinding untreated.
 Additionally, TMJ disorders may occur if you have missing or misaligned teeth.
 Patients who clench their jaw together under stress are also likely to experience the signs and symptoms of a TMJ disorder.

 This will depend on the underlying cause of your TMJ disorder.
 Every patient is different and thus will require different treatment options.
 You may need to correct your bite pattern using restorative dentistry solutions.
 Otherwise, we will recommend oral appliance therapy to manage your jaw health and prevent unwanted pressure from inflaming your jaw joints.

 My jaw hurts right now.
 What can I do?

-There are many things you can do to attempt to relieve pressure on your jawbone.
-First, we recommend patients to leave reminders for themselves around their workspace to stretch and relax their jaw muscles whenever possible.
+You can do many things to attempt to relieve pressure on your jawbone.
+First, we recommend patients leave reminders for themselves around their workspace to stretch and relax their jaw muscles whenever possible.
 This will prevent tension from building up around your jaw joints.
 Second, holding a cold compress to your jawbone can prevent inflammation and swelling.
 Finally, we recommend taking over-the-counter pain medication to manage your discomfort until you can see a dentist and find a long-term solution.